tmiland/invidious-updater/README.md

    * Let's go through some configuration options.

-   * "Do you want to install Invidious release or master?"
+   * Do you want to install Invidious release or master?
      * 1) release
      * 2) master

+   Select an option [1-2]: 2
+   * Do you want to enter advanced options? [y/n]: y
+     * Enter the desired domain name:invidio.us
+     * Enter the desired ip adress:10.0.2.15
+     * Enter the desired port number:3003
-   * Select database name: invidious
+     * Select database name:invidious
-   * Select database password: invidious
+     * Select database password:invidious123
-   * Enter the desired domain name: localhost
      * Are you going to use https only? [y/n]: n
    * You entered:

-     * branch: release/master
-     * domain: localhost
+      * branch     : master
+      * domain     : invidio.us
+      * ip adress  : 10.0.2.15
+      * port       : 3003
+      * dbname     : invidious
+      * dbpass     : invidious123
-     * https only: false
+      * https only : false
-     * dbname: invidious
-     * password: invidious

    * Choose your Imagemagick version :
      * 1) System's Imagemagick